qognitive/fast-pauli/docs/getting_started.rst

     # Returns "XYZ"
     P_str = str(P)

-For more details on the ``PauliString`` class, see the Python or C++ API documentation.
+For more details on the ``PauliString`` class, see the :doc:`python_api` or :doc:`cpp_api` documentation.

 Pauli Operators
 ------------------------

 The ``PauliOp`` class lets us represent operators that are linear combinations of Pauli strings with complex coefficients.
+In physics, an operator is represented by a matrix in a given basis.
-More specifically, we can represent an arbitrary operator :math:`A` as a sum of Pauli strings :math:`P_i` with complex coefficients :math:`c_i`:
+For example, in the Pauli basis, we can represent an arbitrary operator :math:`A` as a sum of Pauli strings :math:`P_i` with complex coefficients :math:`c_i`:

 .. math::